Routine prenatal care generally includes:

 Care for the Mother & Baby up to six weeks after birth includes:

-- I come to your home for the postpartum visits on day 1, day 3, 1 week, 2 week, 4 week, and 6 weeks.
+Midwife visits at your home for the postpartum on day 1, day 3, 1 week, 2 week and 4 week.
+The 6 week visit is at the office.
+More or less visits are scheduled as needed.

 In the Event of a Transfer